 Diana volunteers as a board member at Paamonim – an NGO acting to improve financial behavior of struggling families in Israel.

 Diana earned her M.A. in Business Administration at the Hebrew University.
 She lives in Jerusalem with her husband and three children.

 Preparing local authorities, municipalities, and local governments for 100 years of life

 Tal levy is Data & Research referent at JDC Eshel.
 Responsible for research and data regarding the course of age-friendly cities and the course of belonging and participation in Eshel.
-Tal works with management, research, institutes, and field experts to instill impact-oriented and data-driven decision-making tools and processes and support strategic research planning and application.
-Previously he served as Economist at the Ministry of Finance and consultant to culture and Sports.
-He has B.A. from the PPE program, Hebrew University of Jerusalem
+Tal works with management, research, institutes and field experts to instill impact-oriented and data driven decision making tools and processes and support strategic research planning and application.
+Previously he served as Economist at the Ministry of Finance and consultant to the culture and Sports.
+He has B.A. from the PPE program, Hebrew university of Jerusalem.

 Diana Shimoni, JDC-Eshel, Israel